Questions and Answers

 #![allow(unused)] fn main() { pub struct List<'t> { pub list_list: Vec<ListList<'t>>, } pub struct ListList { pub list_item: Box<ListItem>, } pub struct ListItem<'t> { pub number: Box<Number<'t>>, } }

-- Implement the problematic traits by yourself and avoid the recursion by using a loop instead.
-I can't give a general advice here, but there are plenty examples out there that covers this topic thoroughly.
+- Implement the problematic traits yourself and avoid recursion by using a loop instead.
+I cannot give general advice here, but there are plenty of examples that cover this topic thoroughly.

-Q: I get strange errors while commissioning my new grammar and can't figure out what the problem is
+Q: I get strange errors while developing my new grammar and cannot figure out the problem

-- Break down the problem with a least input as possible
+Break down the problem with as little input as possible

-the env_logger is built in.
-First activate all
+In all projects generated with parol new, env_logger is built in.
+First activate all traces.

-traces.
-I'll show the principle in powershell because this will work on Windows as well as on Linux
+I will show the principle in PowerShell because this works on Windows as well as on Linux.

 $env:RUST_LOG="trace"